A virtual office provides a business with services that were previously available by setting up an actual physical office.

 The advent of virtual office solutions has been successful in replacing traditional offices, which were physical workspaces and where employees regularly commuted daily.
 Virtual offices are also a boon for small business and start-ups as they can start their business with low funds.
 Virtual office helps them save significantly on rental costs of physical offices and also high costs involved in setting up an office.

-The internet and communication technology have touched almost every aspect of human life, from shopping to lifestyle, business to commerce and has practically removed the barriers of language, distance, demographics and culture.
+Communication technology has touched almost every aspect of human life, from shopping to online universities and a digital lifestyle, business to commerce and has practically removed the barriers of language, distance, demographics and culture.
 The internet has not only simplified personal lives of people but also changed the way business operates.

 With the businesses going global, mostly their employees are scattered across the world.
 Having physical offices in all these places can be a very costly affair.
 In such cases, setting up a virtual office is a smart and cost effective alternative.
 You can also hire a virtual assistant to look after tasks you are too busy for.